TedHusted/awake/awake.md/awake.md

 Han Mi-young (Choi’s wife) takes a sip of her tea, nodding sympathetically.
 “You’re not alone in that.
 Hyun-seok is either buried in reports or in some closed-door meeting.
 He says he’s working to protect the nation, but I can’t help wondering if he ever thinks about protecting his own health.”

-Her tone is soft, but there’s a flicker of resentment as she sets down her cup.
+Her tone is soft.
+But there’s a flicker of resentment as she sets down her cup.

 “Sun-hyuk is the same.
 He says the same things — about the nation, the duty, the honor.
 And I understand, of course, but… it’s lonely, isn’t it?
 They’re there, but not really there.
 Always thinking about the next crisis or enemy.”

-She glances out the window, where a cherry blossom tree sways gently in the wind, her expression wistful.
+She glances out the window.
+A cherry blossom tree sways gently in the wind.
+Her expression is wistful.

 Mi-young offers a knowing smile.
 “It is.
 I think they forget that we also bear the weight of their responsibilities, in our own way.
 I’ve had to field so many prying questions about his work lately.
 People seem to think I have all the answers.”